juankafka/displaytypedesign/_projects/Yingxin_Li.markdown

 ### by Yingxin Li ###

 <br>
-Tomiris Serifs is a modern typeface that integrates traditional Kazakh motifs (oyu) into its decorative flourishes.
+Tomiris Serif is a modern typeface that integrates traditional Kazakh motifs (oyu) into its decorative flourishes.
 It serves as a cultural ambassador, blending geometric elegance with functional design for a global audience.

 <br><br>
 ![image1](/assets/img/Yingxin_Li/01.png)